May 21, 2025 – NOW LIVE: We’ve launched our new electronic medical record (EMR) platform. which includes a new MyChart portal.

 There are temporary limitations to online appointment scheduling.

-Messaging in the current Original MyChart system will close on May 16.
+Messaging in the current Original MyChart system closed on May 16.

-As part of our transition to the new EMR platform, the messaging feature in your current Original MyChart account will be disabled as of 5 p.m. on May 16.
+As part of our transition to the new EMR platform, the messaging feature in your current Original MyChart account was disabled as of 5 p.m. on May 16.

-• You will no longer be able to send or receive new messages in the Original MyChart after this time.
+• You are no longer be able to send or receive new messages in the Original MyChart.

 • You will still have read-only access to documents, test results, and your medical history for the next six (6) months.